Everyone has a role to play in building an inclusive and respectful campus environment.

 Through education and training, members of the SMU community will learn what constitutes harassment and violence, how to intervene and respond when in such situations, and how to form and cultivate healthy relationships – on or off campus.

 The training programme offered to students in an online module focuses on understanding consent, having respect for one another, fostering healthy relationships and active bystander intervention.
-This will help create a safe space, free from fear or violence, for learning and working here at SMU.Click here for online module
+In addition, students may also wish to download the e-guide linked below for more information on these topics.
+This will help create a safe space, free from fear or violence, for learning and working here at SMU.Click here for online module Download E-Guide

 Consent and Respect: watch the video below to understand what this means.